pl608/attachable_bomb/README.md

 # Stats:
 time to explode = default is 10 seconds damage = 52(double a standard grenade so that it will one-shot ALL types players(except invincable medics))
-# Issues:
-refueses to take the bomb away from the attacher once its attached